leggedrobotics/nimbro_network/nimbro_service_transport/doc/configuration.md

  - `services` (list): List of services to advertise & transmit (see below)

 Optional:
- - `timeout` (float): Timeout after which a service call is considered as failed (UDP only, default: 10.0)
+ - `timeout` (int): Timeout after which a service call is considered as failed (UDP only, default: 5)

 Service configuration
 ---------------------